BojanStipic/minic-lsp/README.md

 # minic-lsp

-Language server implementation for the miniC programming language.
+[Language Server](https://langserver.org/) implementation for the miniC programming language.

 ## Features

 **TODO…**

+## What is Language Server Protocol?

+The Language Server Protocol is used between a tool (the client) and a language smartness provider (the server) to integrate features like auto complete, go to definition, find all references and alike into the tool.

 ## What is miniC?